pemn/vtk_cell_neighbors/README.md

 ## 📌 Description
-for each cell on a grid, evaluate a expresion on all neighbors
+for each cell on a grid, evaluate a expression on all neighbors
 ## 📸 Screenshot
 ![screenshot1](https://github.com/pemn/assets/blob/main/vtk_cell_neighbors1.png?raw=true)
 ## 📝 Parameters